 I applied the attached patch to my Redmine SVN checkout to fix this.
 Feel free to merge it in.
 It basically takes the type of relations into account when traversing them and ignores 'copied_to', 'duplicates' and 'relates' relationships as these do not imply any dependency.

-#22 Updated by Uwe Koloska almost 4 years ago
+#22 Updated by Uwe Koloska about 4 years ago

 It looks like related to has a direction!